ansible-collections/overview/removal_from_ansible.rst

 #.
 Announce upcoming removal in the Ansible changelog (``https://github.com/ansible-community/ansible-build-data/blob/main/<X>/changelog.yaml``).
    See the following link for an `example on how to add changelog entries to the Ansible changelog <https://github.com/ansible-community/ansible-build-data/pull/68/files>`__.
 #.
-Announce upcoming removal in the collection's issue tracker.
+Announce upcoming removal in the collection's issue tracker if possible.
 #.
 Announce upcoming removal in The Bullhorn.

 .. _remove_collection: